TACJu/Axial-VS/README.md

-# (TMLR) A Simple Video Segmenter by Tracking Objects Along Axial Trajectories
+# (TMLR 2024) A Simple Video Segmenter by Tracking Objects Along Axial Trajectories

 This repo contains the code for our paper [**A Simple Video Segmenter by Tracking Objects Along Axial Trajectories**](https://arxiv.org/abs/2311.18537).